-Sheikh Rami Nsour is a traditionally trained instructor of the Islamic sciences, having spent many years under the tutelage of Mauritanian scholars both abroad and in his native USA.
+Sheikh Rami Nsour is a traditionally trained instructor of the Islamic sciences, who has spent many years under the tutelage of Mauritanian scholars both abroad and in his native USA.
 However, a chance encounter with a former prison inmate in 2002 set him on a journey that eventually led to the establishment of Tayba Foundation, a leading Islamic organisation that provides traditional Islamic education within the US prison system.
-Sheikh Rami is currently the founding director of the Tayba Foundation, we had the opportunity to sit down for a chat with him and had an interesting conversation covering issues such as the popularity of Islam within the prison population, the day to day operations of Tayba and also the Islamic rationale in dealing with the incarcerated...
+Sheikh Rami is currently the founding director of the Tayba.
+We had the opportunity to sit down for a chat with him and had an interesting conversation covering issues such as the popularity of Islam within the prison population, the day to day operations of Tayba and also the Islamic rationale in dealing with the incarcerated...

-I started in 2002, and what happened was there was a brother who came to Zaytuna institute in California and this brother was released from prison and he had been following some of the publications of Zaytuna and so he thought let me go and see if I can make a connection.
-So he came to where we met him and he said I have some questions from some brothers in prison do you mind answering them?
-I said sure, I thought they were going to be very basic but they turned out to be very very specific questions.
-I said a person with this capability should have some tutoring and some help and so I started teaching one prisoner by phone, he would call me I would send him the material and the books we were going to be going over that led me to take on ten more students over the next couple of years, and then that eventually led to in 2008 when we expanded and I established a non-profit.
+I started in 2002, and what happened was there was a brother who came to Zaytuna institute in California and this brother was released from prison and he had been following some of the publications of Zaytuna, so he thought, “let me go and see if I can make a connection.”
+So we met him and he said I have some questions from some brothers in prison, do you mind answering them?
+I said sure.
+I thought they were going to be very basic, but they turned out to be very very specific questions.
+I said, a person with this capability should have some tutoring and some help.
+And so I started teaching one prisoner by phone.
+He would call me I would send him the material and the books we were going to be going over that led me to take on ten more students over the next couple of years.
+And then that eventually led to in 2008 when we expanded and I established a non-profit.
 It then became 150 [students] and now we are at 1800 registered students Alhamdulillah.

 1. Founding members Shaykh Rami Nsour (left) and Nabil Afifi (right)